oconnor0/BeaconRoad/Book/73-Definitions.md

 Fortified
 : creatures increase 1 Defense by +5.

+Goaded
+: creatures suffer -1 Tier on Attack Rolls that do not include the goading creature.

 Hidden
 : creatures cannot be targeted by attacks, gain +1 Tier on Attack Rolls, and cannot be Reacted to.